In the battle for high-quality employees, it helps to know the small business health insurance requirements.

 Multiply the employee’s lowest hourly wage by 130, which is the ACA’s definition of the minimum number of hours that make the employee full-time or FTE.

-Multiply that number by 9.78% for 2020.
-This number (capped at $101.79 for 2020) is the maximum monthly premium an employee can be required to pay.
+Multiply that number by 9.12% for 2023.
+This number (capped at $103.28 for 2023) is the maximum monthly premium an employee can be required to pay.
 This number is the “rate of pay safe harbor.”

 Note: the multiplier will change every year.

-The ACA also requires employers to report to the IRS every year to assure they’re complying with the employer mandate.
+The ACA also requires employers to report to the IRS every year to show they’re complying with the employer mandate.
 These reports are Forms 1094-C, Transmittal of Employer-Provided Health Insurance Offer and Coverage Information Returns, and Form 1095-C, Employer-Provided Health Insurance Offer and Coverage.

 Form 1094-C reports summary information for each employer – a snapshot of what the employer has provided and paid for in the past year.
 The 1095-C report’s information about each employee.
-These must be filed by February 28, if by mail or March 31 if filing electronically and cover the previous years’ activities.
+These must be filed by February 28, if by mail, or March 31, if filing electronically, and cover the previous years’ activities.

 For SMBs filing fewer than 250 of 1095-C, they may be mailed.
 More than 250 forms must be filed electronically.
 Each employee must also receive a copy of 1095-C by January 31 for the previous calendar year

 In addition, a business must report the cost of any provided health benefits on employee W-2 Forms with the Social Security Administration.
 Businesses must include the amount of healthcare coverage on the W-2 using Code DD.
-This includes the total value of any medical, dental, vision coverage paid in the past year.
+This includes the total value of any medical, dental, and vision coverage paid in the past year.
 Include the employer and employee cost, no matter who paid for the coverage.

 If the coverage offered fails to provide the minimum value and/or doesn’t meet the affordability threshold, there could be additional penalties.
-In 2019, employers paid $3,860 for each full-time employee who received subsidized healthcare coverage from an ACA Marketplace because coverage didn’t meet minimum value or affordability.
+In 2022, employers paid $4,120 for each full-time employee who received subsidized healthcare coverage from an ACA Marketplace because coverage didn’t meet minimum value or affordability.